LutherTS/eslint-plugin-use-agnostic/README.md

 - **Client Modules**
 - and Shared Modules, now **Agnostic Modules**

 Shared Modules, which I've now renamed as Agnostic Modules, are still here today.
 In fact, the React team originally anticipated that most modules used in conjunction with React Server Components would be Agnostic Modules.
-The problem is that Agnostic Modules are never surfaced between the current trifecta of 'use server', 'use client', and the lack of a directive:
+The problem is that Agnostic Modules are never surfaced between the current trifecta of `'use server'`, `'use client'`, and the lack of a directive:

 - **`'use server'`** denotes modules that exclusively export Server Functions
 - **`'use client'`** denotes modules that exclusively export code that is meant to be executed on the client
-- and the lack of a directive implies that a module is server-first... until it isn't
+- and **the lack of a directive** implies that a module is server-first... until it isn't

 This means that while `'use server'` denotes some special Server Modules but not all, and `'use client'` denotes all Client Modules regardless of their range of behaviors, the lack of a directive denotes both Server Modules that do possess server-side code, and Agnostic Modules that possess code that is neither server nor client and can safely run in both environments.